IPA_MOD(3) IPA_MOD(3)

 This is a pointer to the array of the ipa_conf_sect structures,

 which describe module's sections.
-Last item in this table should
+Last item in this table

-have sect_name equal to NULL.
+should have sect_name equal to NULL.
+If a module does not have

 conf_param_tbl